r7kamura/ruboty/README.md

 ## Configuration
 Store configuration value in envorinment variables.
 They are easy to change between deploys without changing any code.
-We recommend to put `.env` and run with `ruboty --dotenv` option to manage them.
+We recommend to put `.env` and run with `ruboty --dotenv` option to manage them .

 All you need to use your favorite plugins is to write their names into Gemfile.
 Ruboty will load them before running.